 All art history students automatically belong to the Art History Society, a student organization supported by the University.
 The Art History Faculty strongly supports this organization.
 All students are encouraged to attend meetings and participate in the society's activities regularly posted in Art Building West.

 ART BUILDING WEST is located at 141 North Riverside Drive.
-All classes in art history and undergraduate painting are taught in Art Building West.
+The majority of classes in art history and undergraduate painting classes are taught in Art Building West.
 All Art History Faculty offices, including the offices of the Head of Art History, are located in Art Building West.
 Administrative offices, including that of the Director, are located in the Main Office (150 Art Building West).

 VISUAL ARTS BUILDING is located at 107 River Street.
-The majority of studio art courses are taught in the Visual Arts Building.
+Some art history courses and the majority of studio art courses are taught in the Visual Arts Building.
 Undergraduate painting is the exception and is taught in Art Building West.
 All Studio Faculty offices and the office of the Graduate Program Coordinator (GPC) are located in the Visual Arts Building.
 The office of the Graduate Program Coordinator is located in room E317 Visual Arts Building.

 The ART LIBRARY is located on the second floor of Art Building West.
 Most materials related to courses or of particular interest to art history majors are located here.
 The Art Library contains approximately 100,000 volumes and subscribes to over 150 periodicals and has an extensive microfilm and microfiche archive.
 In addition, the University of Iowa Main Library houses many books and periodicals on art, art history, archaeology, anthropology, literature, history, and other areas of interest to art historians.